Light2Dark/quality-of-life/README.md

 # Malaysia Weather Data Pipeline

 Weather data is collected from weather stations throughout Malaysia.
-This data is sometimes collected in government databases or in 3rd party applications.
-There is no public database to analyze all of the compiled data.
-This project aims to create an automated end-to-end data pipeline and a dashboard that is updated daily.
+Government or third party providers collect this data.
+Unfortunately, these datasets are not publicly accessible and are error-prone.
+This project aims to create an automated end-to-end data pipeline and a dashboard on Malaysian weather.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/19585239/233954611-cf04cf0b-36cd-4c5d-a3c7-e1fb9d2a90fc.png" height="500px"/>